Status: Special Area of Conservation (SAC)

 - An authority responsible for putting management measures in place.

 Our scientific understanding of the ecology of the site, its integrity and its qualifying features and how activities can affect them may change over time.
-Conservation advice provided by JNCC and Scottish Natural Heritage (now NatureScot) will be kept under review and will be periodically updated to reflect this and surveillance required under Article 17 of the Habitats Directive.
+Conservation advice provided by JNCC and Scottish Natural Heritage (now NatureScot) will be kept under review and will be periodically updated.
 Conservation advice for sites which straddle the 12 nm boundary will continue to be developed jointly with the relevant country nature conservation body.
 Further information on JNCC’s conservation advice work is available on our 'Conserving MPAs' webpage.

 Activities and Management